drewbaker/wp-easy/README.md

 This syntax is similar to Node's Express path syntax.
 The key `home` is the route name, and the value is an array of `[path, template, layout]`.
 The `path` is the URI you are trying to match to.
 Note you can use a short string syntax instead of the array syntax of `name => '/path/'` for simple routes.

 The `layout` is optional, and allows you to set a different layout file to wrap the template.
-If no layout set, the `/layouts/default.php` file is used.
+If no layout is set, the `/layouts/default.php` file is used.

 The `template` is optional, and allows you to reuse the same template for multiple routes.
-If no template set, the key is used as the template name.
+If no template set, the route key is used as the template name.

 The router has a helper function `get_route_name()` that you can use to get the current active templates name.

 ### Single File Components

-THe big inovation of WP Easy is the concept of Single File Components (SFC).
+Thr big inovation of WP Easy is the concept of Single File Components (SFC).
 These SFC's have been inspired by Vue's SFC, but now they work in WordPress.

 Page templates and components can use SFC syntax, layouts can't.
-And exmaple of a empty SFC is:
+An example of an empty SFC is:

 ```
 <?php // Some PHP here ?>